sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 understand what they are able to achieve.
 You should remind them that any equipment that has some degree of automation (cars, doors, elevators, etc) is connected to the internet and vulnerable.
 Establish some truth bout the world.
 Can cybernetics be hacked?
-Can people's memories be manipulated?
+Can memories be manipulated?
 The answers should be yours to define.
 Present an outline and make rulings when you need to.
 Don't forget to stay consistent.

 So hacking can achieve a lot of thing.
 But important targets will probably be well protected.
 Provide a way to prob those defenses.
 This can be in itself a